Caravan Holiday Packing When You Can’t Drive

 Think of the Essentials

 For a caravan holiday we then need to consider what we need to bring to the caravan that isn’t provided like washing up liquid, a tea towel, extra toilet paper and a bin bag.
 For four nights I know we won’t use much of this and we are planning on eating out for dinner each night however, the washing up liquid will be needed for mugs and breakfast things, an extra bin bag is handy and no one should ever run out of toilet paper, especially not on a caravan holiday!
 You just don’t need that stress!
 Plus I’m pregnant, I wee about fifty times a day now.
 It’s needed.
 Toiletries and hand soap are also needed although I think these can easily be condensed down into smaller bottles.
 Anti bacterial wipes are also a great thing to pack to give everything a wipe down.
 An essential for me is absolutely bringing a couple of my favourite tea bags and coffee.
 I have a small tin that I fill with tea bags and 3 in 1 coffee sachets.
 I’m not fussed about sugar in tea and a pint of milk is something on our list to buy once we get to the caravan holiday park but having a nice hot cup of coffee after travelling and whilst unpacking everything will be just lovely.
+Something you might want to consider is a tire pressure monitoring system when travelling by car or if you have a towing caravan.

 We will be away when I’m 28 weeks pregnant and where, hopefully, I can still be relatively comfortable however there are a few things I am considering bringing with me before we go to make sleeping more comfortable.
 A pregnancy pillow will be really handy as will a small fan to keep me cool, however, again not being driving these are both really bulky things that probably won’t fit in our luggage.
 I think because of this Adam is going to be sleeping on the sofa bed so we both have a bit more space at night and I am going to get some cooling face spray.
 Everything else will be as normal, however, it would be a good idea to decide what you want to do and where you want to go before travelling and get an idea of distances, especially if you find walking long distance to be a bit tough.
 Also, I’ll be taking my maternity notes as a precaution.